spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/share-auth.md

 ## Procedure

 1. Determine the location where the public key file will be relative to your containerized application.
+The public key file will be named `server.pem` in a Kubernetes secret once your have an active cluster.

-At this time, the public key file does not exist yet because you do not yet have a cluster.
-Therefore, you need to remember this location and mount secret volume to the corresponding location in a subsequent step.
-For example, if you decide location of the key file will be `/app/keys/server.pem`, then you'll need to mount the secret volume to `/apps/key/` later.
+   You need to remember this location and mount the secret volume to the corresponding location in a subsequent step.
+   For example, if you decide location of the key file will be `/app/keys/server.pem`, and your application is expecting the public key at that location, you'll need to mount the secret volume to `/apps/key/` later.

    :::tip